chakri68/silhouette-studio/README.md

 under a zoom/pan transform. painting happens in _image_ coordinates, so strokes don't smear when you're zoomed in, and devicePixelRatio is folded into the render transform so the brush lands where the cursor is on a retina screen.

+flip/rotate/crop are exact pixel remaps (mirror, 90° quarter-turn, sub-rect copy) — no resampling, so nothing softens. the trick is that the _same_ remap runs over the image, the mask, and every undo snapshot in one pass, which is what keeps the selection pinned to the picture across an edit. touch rides the same pointer-event path as the mouse: one finger is a brush stroke, a second finger switches to a two-finger pinch/pan and drops the stray dot the first one left.

 the auto-seed is [RMBG-1.4](https://huggingface.co/briaai/RMBG-1.4) via [transformers.js](https://github.com/huggingface/transformers.js), running in a